omicscodeathon/brainroute/README.md

 ## Objectives

+## Objectives

+- [x] Develop **NeuroGate**, a predictive pipeline for assessing blood–brain barrier (BBB) permeability of small molecules in CNS drug discovery.
-- [x] Data Integration – Aggregate and harmonize high-quality BBB permeability datasets from multiple public sources.
-- [x] Calculate molecular descriptors (RDKit, Mordred)
+- [x] Aggregate and harmonize high-quality BBB datasets and calculate molecular descriptors (RDKit, Mordred).
-- [x] Integrate BBB permeability data
-- [x] Model Development – Build multiple machine learning architectures for BBB classification, from traditional QSAR approaches to deep learning methods.
-- [x] Evaluate machine learning models for BBB prediction
-- [x] Uncertainty Quantification – Incorporate prediction confidence and applicability domain detection for safer decision-making.
+- [x] Build and evaluate predictive models using **machine learning and neural network approaches**.
-- [x] Interpretability – Provide mechanistic insights into which molecular features drive BBB penetration predictions.
+- [x] Provide **uncertainty estimates and interpretability features**, highlighting which molecular properties drive predictions.
-- [x] Build platform (Web application) to predict BBB permeability
-- [x] Platform Deployment – Create a publicly accessible web interface and API for molecule evaluation.
+- [x] Create an **interactive web platform** with a chat feature, enabling researchers to explore predictions, confidence scores, and contextual insights about molecules of interest.
-- [x] Domain Demonstration – Apply the platform to mTOR inhibitors and other Alzheimer’s-related compounds as a real-world neurodegenerative disease use case.
+- [x] Demonstrate utility through application to **mTOR inhibitors** as a case study in neurodegenerative disease research.

 ---